mynameistito/movember-tracker/README.md

 # Movember Donation Scraper

 A Cloudflare Worker that automatically tracks your Movember donation progress.
-This tool scrapes your Movember donation page and provides the data in a format perfect for stream overlays or websites.
+This tool fetches and parses your Movember donation page HTML to extract donation data, providing it in a format perfect for stream overlays or websites.

 ## What This Does